Canadian social credit movement: Quebec

 In the 1962 election, Social Credit won 26 of 75 seats in Quebec, beating the Progressive Conservative Party.
 They continued to finish in second place in terms of federal seats from Quebec until their last MPs fell with the minority government of Joe Clark in 1980.
 The most Social Credit ever captured in terms of the Quebec popular vote was 27.3% federally, and 11.2% provincially.

 The Quebec wing of the movement broke from the rest of the party in 1963 to form its own Quebec-only federal Social Credit party, the Ralliement des créditistes.
-As a social conservative party, the party generally attracted voters who supported of the Union Nationale in provincial elections.
+As a social conservative party, the party generally attracted voters who supported the Union Nationale in provincial elections.

 The party formed a provincial wing in 1970, the Ralliement créditiste du Québec, which benefited as the UN declined after the death of Premier Daniel Johnson in 1968.

 The growth of Quebec separatism stymied the rise of the provincial Créditistes.
 Although Parti Québécois is a social democratic party, it drew nationalist voters away from the Créditistes.

 In the 1970 provincial election, the Liberals took 72 seats, followed by the Union Nationale with 17, and Ralliement créditiste du Québec with 12.
 The party was riven by internal dissent for the remainder of its history, capturing two seats in the 1973 election, and only one in the 1976 election, the last time a créditiste was elected to the Quebec National Assembly.